agentfoo88/GratiStellar-legal/TERMS_OF_SERVICE.md

 **You may terminate your account at any time** by:
 - Using the in-app account deletion feature
-- Contacting us at [INSERT SUPPORT EMAIL]
+- Contacting us at gratistellar@gmail.com

 **We may terminate or suspend your account if:**
 - You violate these Terms